Reducing Health Inequalities funding

 This funding opportunity is for the development of a new Community Health Initiative (CHI) in the Liberton and Gilmerton Neighbourhood Partnership area.

-To find out more, download the documents below.
-Please note details of your proposal should be sent firstname.lastname@example.org noon on Thursday 7 August 2014.
+To find out more, download the Funding Opportunity documents below.
+Please note details of your proposal should be sent to email@example.com noon on Friday 12 September 2014.

 Annual Third Sector Grants